larryworm1127/Shopping-Queue/README.md

 Note: currently "add to queue" does not update the queue itself as it requires a database which will be implemented in phase 2.

-### User, Store, and Admin Profiles
+### Shopper, Store Owner, and Admin Profiles

-## User
+#### Shopper
-Once logging in with the correct credentials for a user, you can now visit your own profile page!
+Once logging in with the correct credentials for a shopper, you can now visit your own profile page!
 In this profile page, you will be greeted initially with your own information!

 This will give you your name, email, and location, as well as your favourite stores that you use, and what your notification settings are for the app to remind you of your bookings.